Estimated reading time: 7 minutes

 Self-drive directly from Sydney to Pokolbin.

-Things to do: Wine Tasting, Leisurely strolls around the estate, Visit Hunter Valley Zoo, Hot Air Ballooning.
+Things to do: Wine Tasting, stroll around the estate, visit Hunter Valley Zoo, Hot Air Ballooning.